Lincoln—My working Timeline for Abraham Lincoln’s Dueling Words

 August 20, 1842 (dated), Shields publishes a second proclamation or clarification of procl., related to the original, under his sole signature—it ruffled feathers. (published August 26th?)

-September 2, 1842 (dated August 27, 1842)—Second Rebecca letter (written by Lincoln) The letter makes Shields, the state auditor, the butt of the joke and condemns Democrats for the banking crisis.
+September 2, 1842 (dated August 27, 1842)—Second Rebecca letter (written by Lincoln) The letter makes Shields, the state auditor, the butt of the joke and condemns Democrats for the banking crisis, but also implies Shields’ vanity and veers into suggestive allusions about girls chasing him.
+Excerpt: “Dear girls, it is distressing, but I cannot marry you all.
+Too well I know how much you suffer; but do, do remember, it is not my fault that I am so handsome and so interesting.”
 The letter is full of colloquialisms and dialect.
 References the hand-squeezing and pinning of Julia Jayne.
 Begins: “Dear Mr. Printer, I see you printed…”

 “Wouldn’t he—may be sorter let the old grudge drap if I was to consent to be – be-his wife?
 I know he’s a fightin’ man, and would rather fight than eat; but isn’t marryin’ better than fightin’, though it does sometimes run in to it?”

-Letter to editor Published Sept.
+Sept.
 9, 1842 (dated Sept.
-8, 1842) Fourth Rebecca letter. —“Becca” offers her hand in marriage.
+8, 1842) Fourth Rebecca letter. —Silly spoof that has “Becca” (now widowed) offers her hand in marriage to Shields.
 Likely written by Mary Todd and Julia Jayne.
 (Wilson is sure Julia is involved in this one.)

-Date?
-Lincoln leaves for Tremont, expecting to be on the circuit for several weeks.—50miles away
+Sept.
+15, 1842— Lincoln leaves for Tremont, IL, expecting to be on the court circuit for several weeks.—50miles away

 Sept.
 16, 1842 (date published)—Cathleen Poem appears in Journal.
 Said to have been delivered to editor by Julia Jayne’s brother George (Wilson, 272).
 Likely the work of Mary Todd and Julia Jayne.
 Excerpt: “Ye jews-harps awake!
 The Auditor’s won-